MarufRayhan/bangla-sentiment-analysis/README.md

 # Bangla Emotion Detection Using Deep Learning

 ## Overview
 This repository contains the implementation of deep learning models for detecting emotions from Bangla text.
 The project utilizes Bidirectional Gated Recurrent Unit (BiGRU) and CNN-BiLSTM (Convolutional Neural Network with Bidirectional Long Short-Term Memory) models to classify text into six emotional categories: happiness (আনন্দ), sadness (বিষণ্ণতা), fear (ভয়), anger (রাগ), love (ভালবাসা), and surprise (আশ্চর্য).
-The research paper associated with this work was published in the 2020 23rd International Conference on Computer and Information Technology (ICCIT).
+The research paper ["Multilabel Emotion Detection from Bangla Text Using BiGRU and CNN-BiLSTM"](https://ieeexplore.ieee.org/abstract/document/9392690) associated with this work was published in the 2020 23rd International Conference on Computer and Information Technology (ICCIT).

 ## Features
 - Text preprocessing pipeline optimized for Bangla language